 Patients report a high degree of tolerability, but for those patients that are sensitive or apprehensive, a local anesthetic can be used to reduce the sensation.

-What is hair made of?
+What is PRP?

 PRP is an autologous blood treatment that stands for Platelet Rich Plasma.
 A small volume of blood is drawn from the patient, processed via centrifugation to concentrate platelets in the plasma, and then injected in to the targeted area.